Hi,

 https://github.com/metric-space-ai/octopus_server

-Here are some older database and crypto-related projects:
+Below are some of my older database and crypto-related projects:

 https://github.com/asyncfncom/alex-db